-Literally the word Qur’an means recitation.
+The word Qur’an is defined as recitation.
 The Qur’an is the inspired Word of God, spoken in the seventh century through the Prophet Mohammad (PBUH).
-In his thirties, Prophet Mohammad (PBUH) began to have visions which came to him in his sleep.
-He then sought solitude, and would go to Mt.
+In his thirties, Prophet Mohammad (PBUH) began to have visions in his sleep.
+Following the visions, he sought solitude going to Mt.
 Hira, a mountain just outside Mecca, for spiritual retreats.
-He would take provisions with him, and retire to a cave, alone, to pray and meditate.
-The year he was forty, an Angel appeared before him and ordered him to: “Recite!”
-Mohammad said: “I am not a reciter.”
+Taking provisions with him, he retired to a cave, to be alone, pray and meditate.
+At forty years old, Prophet Mohammad (PBUH) was visited by an Angel, who ordered him to: “Recite!”
+Mohammad (PBUH) said: “I am not a reciter.”

-The Angel then embraced him so tightly as to stretch him to the limits of his endurance.
-This sequence was repeated twice again.
-The third time the Angel released him, he said
+The Angel then, embraced him so tightly as to stretch his limits of endurance.
+This sequence repeated twice, and on the third time when the Angel released him, he said

-Who created, created the human out a clot of blood;
+Created the human out a clot of blood; (2)

-Prophet Mohammad (PBUH) repeated the words after the Angel, and then fled in fear down the mountain.
-When halfway down the mountain, he heard a voice speaking:
+Prophet Mohammad (PBUH) repeated after the Angel, and in fear fled down the mountain.
+Halfway down the mountain, he heard a voice speaking:

 “O Mohammad, you are the Messenger of God, and I am Gabriel.”

-The Prophet stood, looking upward, and he saw the Angel of God everywhere, to the farthest reaches of the horizon.
+The Prophet (PBUH) stood, looking upward, he saw the Angel of God everywhere, to the farthest reaches of the horizon.

-This message was soon followed by another message, speaking directly and personally to Mohammad
+This message was soon followed by another message, spoken directly and personally to Mohammad (PBUH).

 By the knowledge of the inner, clear book

-For a period of time, there were no more messages, and then they resumed again, to continue intermittently over the rest of the Prophet’s lifetime, a period of about 25 years.
+For a period of time there were no messages, yet they resumed again, to continue intermittently over the rest of the Prophet’s (PBUH) lifetime of about 25 years.

-The messages came through voices that sounded at first like reverberating bells, but gradually condensed into a single voice.
-When receiving revelation, Mohammad’s state would visibly change.
-The words Mohammad received were memorized by his followers and recorded on bones, bark, leaves, and scraps of parchment.
-Prophet Mohammad (pbuh) considered Qur’an the only miracle God worked through him— God’s “standing miracle,” he called it.
+Initially, the messages sounded like reverberating bells, which gradually over time condensed into a single voice.
+When receiving revelation, Prophet Mohammad’s (PBUH) state would visibly change.
+The words Mohammad (PBUH) received were memorized by his followers and recorded on bones, bark, leaves, and scraps of parchment.
+Prophet Mohammad (PBUH) considered the Qur’an to be the only miracle God worked through him, calling it, God’s “standing miracle.”